 Presented in partnership with Southwest Contemporary and the Wheelwright Museum for the American Indian, Feminisms features artists of various cultures whose creative possibilities use the theme of feminism in its most expansive meaning.
 Works are far reaching from a diasporic experience, the politics of body, resilience, self-determination, and land.
 These artists approach their process and practice in a variety of mediums including video, performance, installation, two and three dimensional works, all of which are all connected to current cultural, political, historical and semiotic climates.
-Artists include Natalie Ball, Dorielle Caimi, Desert Art Lab in collaboration with Shawna Sunrise, Angela Ellsworth, Haley Greenfeather English, Elisa Harkins, Mara Lonner, Luzene Hill, Carrie Marrill, Thais Mather, and Rosemary Meza-Desplas.
+Artists include Natalie Ball, Dorielle Caimi, Desert Art Lab in collaboration with Shawna Sunrise, Angela Ellsworth, Haley Greenfeather English, Elisa Harkins, Mara Lonner, Luzene Hill, Carrie Marrill, Thais Mather, Rosemary Meza-Desplas and Marie Watt.

 This exhibition coincides with a new initiative spearheaded by the Feminist Art Coalition, the national effort seeks to inspire a broad variety of exhibitions and programs across the country that will centralize feminist perspectives and concerns in the cultural consciousness leading into election season 2020.
 This endeavor takes feminist thought and practice as its point of departure and considers art as a catalyst for civic engagement.